collective/collective.z3cform.datagridfield/README.txt

     *   This is called when the subform fields have been initialised, but before the widgets have been created.
 Field based configuration could occur here.

-    *   Note: omiting fields causes an error.
-If you want to omit fields, create a separate schema instead.

     datagridUpdateWidgets(subform, widgets, widget)

     *   This is called when the subform widgets have been created.
 At this point,